Transformer Training Details

 return dim_embed**(-0.5) * min(step**(-0.5), \

-step * warmup_steps**(-1.5))
+* warmup_steps**(-1.5)) step

-As we can see, the learning rate is lower as the number of embedding vector dimensions dim_embed is larger.
-As expected, the learning rate peaks when the step_num is at warmup_steps, and the larger warmup_steps is, the lower the learning rate at the peak.
+As we can see, the learning rate is lower as the number of embedding vector dimensions dim_embed

 The learning rate starts very small during the warmup period and increases linearly.
 The paper doesn’t mention the reason for this learning rate schedule.
-Still, I guess they found the training unstable during the initial steps and empirically decided to use warmup_steps=4000 for the base transformer training.
+Still, I guess they found the training unstable during the initial steps and empirically decided to use warmup_steps=4000

 I implemented a learning rate scheduler as follows: